nnirror/wax/README.md

 ## Loading state
 Press the `load` button to load a previously saved .zip file, including all audio files.

+# Locking the workspace
+Press the `Lock` button to lock all objects in place and prevent accidental dragging.
+You can still interact with all UI elements, create and delete connections, and create and delete objects.
+This is especially helpful when interacting with UI elements on touchscreen devices.

 ## Recording a session
 With devices connected to an `output` objet, press the `start recording` button.
 When you want to stop, press the `stop recording button`, and enter the name for your wav file.
 It will then initiate an automatic download to your computer. **NOTE:** on mobile devices, recordings that include microphone input might sound garbled.